CASE LAWS DETAILS

 4. In some other appeals preferred by the assessees, the ITAT has taken contrary view and upheld the addition made by the AOs. these circumstances, all these appeals were admitted and heard on the following question of law :-

-12. Since the ITAT while holding that the amount would qualify for deduction even if paid after the due dates prescribed under the Provident Fund/ESI Act but before the filing of the income tax returns by placing reliance upon the Supreme Court judgment in Vinay Cement (supra), at this juncture we take note of the discussion of ITAT on this aspect :-
+12. Since the ITAT while holding that the amount would qualify for deduction even if paid after the due dates prescribed under the Provident Fund/ ESI Act but before the filing of the income tax returns by placing reliance upon the Supreme Court judgement in Vinay Cement (supra), at this juncture we take note of the discussion of ITAT on this aspect :-

 “In the present case we are concerned with the law as it stood prior to the amendment of Sec.
 43B.
 In the circumstances the assessee was entitled to claim the benefit in Sec.
 43B for that period particularly in view of the fact that he has contributed to provident fund before filing of the return.